EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-blast.md

 Now we have our database we can runqueries against it.

 ## Run a query against the BLAST database

+Lets execute a query on our database using the `blastp` command:

 ~~~
 singularity exec ncbi-blast.sif \